DeepDoge/dweb-forum/README.md

 It only works with `Web3Provider` aka the web3 wallet like metamask.
 I need to get ENS name directly from `JsonRpcProvider` maybe via making the raw request myself but not sure how atm.
 It would be cool if anyone can help :)

 - Also in the final product there will be a settings page to change, add readonly json rpc providers.
 So users can choose to use different providers or their own local node etc.
+- IMPORTANT, client side AI with TensorFlow.js or similar, classify images. maybe texk later too.
+And blur the nsfw content based on the user configuration.